buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_4/Lesson_1_Storing_Messages_From_Users.md

 So at the end of the lessons we want to;

-1\. let users submit a message along with their wave.
+1\.
+Let users submit a message along with their wave.

-2\. have that data saved somehow on the blockchain.
+2\.
+Have that data saved somehow on the blockchain.

-3\. show that data on our site, so, anyone can come to see all the people who have waved at us and their messages.
+3\.
+Show that data on our site, so, anyone can come to see all the people who have waved at us and their messages.

 Check out my updated smart contract code.
 I have added lots of comments here to help you see what changed :).